 This Archive honors what may otherwise be marginalized, forgotten or desecrated to the public and to history.
 The Archive highlights experiences, voices and perspectives that are not widely available and have not been previously assembled into a comprehensive collection.
 The repository offers insight into the profound ruptures and dispossessions of history.
 It underscores the continuities and discontinuities of these fault lines in the present and provides contexts for shared engagement.
 The materials being preserved are often endangered and, in instances, the conditions on the ground are fraught.

-Beginning in May 2020, the Archive and related digital exhibits will be rendered to the public over time, in fragments.
+Beginning in March 2021 [postponed from May 2020, due to the pandemic], the Archive and related digital exhibits will be rendered to the public over time, in fragments.